DanielElisenberg/arch-post-install/README.md

 # arch-post-install
-Script for setting up arch with my preferences post install
+Script for setting up arch with my preferences using [these dotfiles](https://github.com/danielelisenberg/dotfiles).